 The USB-B port is primarily for a direct serial connection for troubleshooting, maintenance, & administration purposes.

 The red-colored RJ45 port on the iX7 controller is the FEATURE port.
-The FEATURE port is used for Raritan's Asset Management solution — it's a flexible modular system that allows tracking of individual assets down to the RU level, and there's even options for complex assets like blade servers.
+The FEATURE port is used for Raritan's Asset Management solution — it's a flexible modular system that allows tracking of individual assets down to the RU level, and there are even options for complex assets like blade servers.

 Below the FEATURE port is a blue-colored RJ45 port — this is for CONSOLE/MODEM purposes.

-It can be used as a general serial interface for connecting other systems to computer, but it's primarily used for attaching a power sim that can be linked to KVM products.
+It can be used as a general serial interface for connecting other systems to computers, but it's primarily used for attaching a power sim that can be linked to KVM products.

 The gray colored port is the EXPANSION port — this is specifically for the power sharing feature, which allows two PDU controllers to be linked together for power redundancy purposes.